terrestris/react-geo/src/Button/GeoLocationButton/GeoLocationButton.example.md

-This demonstrates the use of the geolocation button.
+This demonstrates the use of the GeoLocation button.

 ```jsx
 import GeoLocationButton from '@terrestris/react-geo/dist/Button/GeoLocationButton/GeoLocationButton';